PRIVATE ART COLLECTIONS

 This topic was included in the Work Programme 2020-2022 with low priority, allowing for further research into the subject.
 UNIDROIT continued to examine the subject and to raise awareness among private collectors about ethical acquisition.

 As part of the New Work Programme for the triennial period 2023-2025, the establishment of a new working group to address orphan cultural objects was proposed.
-In September of 2022, a first online meeting of an Exploratory Expert Group was therefore convened, and a second meeting will be held in Rome in March 2023.

 Work Programme 2017-2019

-The Governing Council decided to recommend that this topic be included in the UNIDROIT Work Programme for the 2017-2019 triennium by the General Assembly, and to assign it a low level of priority.
+Following a proposal for work on legal issues related to Private Art Collections by the Permanent Mission of Mexico to the International Organisations with Seat in Rome transmitted to the Secretariat, the Governing Council decided to recommend that this topic be included in the UNIDROIT Work Programme for the 2017-2019 triennium by the General Assembly, and to assign it a low level of priority.
 The General Assembly endorsed this recommendation at its 75th session, on 1 December 2016.

 In June 2019, UNIDROIT, the University of Gdansk and the University of Opole (UNESCO Chair in Cultural Property Law) – with the support of ISCHAL – organized a symposium in Gdansk that focused one entire day on private art collections.
-The issues raised by Professor Moustaira’s 2017 study submitted to the Governing Council were addressed, along with “Private Collections: Historical and Legal Perspective,” in which the notion of collection (and the importance of integrity) was discussed.

 Work Programme 2020-2022

-In February 2021, UNIDROIT, the University of Geneva Art-Law Center (ALC) (an institutional member of UCAP), and the Fondation Gandur pour l’Art (FGA) organised a colloquium in Geneva on the subject of “Orphan Works” in response to the increasing interest in the question of archaeological and ethnographic objects- and, more broadly, works of art- that have incomplete or no documented provenance.
+In February 2021, UNIDROIT, the University of Geneva Art-Law Center (ALC) (an institutional member of UCAP), and the Fondation Gandur pour l’Art (FGA) organised a colloquium in Geneva on the subject of “Orphan Works” in response to the increasing interest in the question of archaeological and ethnographic objects – and, more broadly, works of art – that have incomplete or no documented provenance.
 This conference, “What prospects for ‘orphan works’?
 Reflections on Cultural Goods without Provenance,” provided an opportunity for collectors, gallerists, lawyers, historians, archaeologists, academics, and museums to come together virtually and share their ideas and perspectives on the ever-growing debate around orphan objects (see video).
 Several themes were selected for further development.
 They included: a working definition of orphan objects; the role of provenance research; the legal status of orphan objects in art collections; defining due diligence in acquiring an orphan object; the issue of proof; the role of databases; the time-limitation of claims on orphan objects; the return and restitution of an orphan object.

 In March 2022, UNIDROIT, the University of Geneva Art-Law Centre and the Fondation Gandur pour l’Art were invited to a conference on “Due diligence, Digital Databases and Cultural Property Law and Policy” by the Harry Radzyner Law School of Reichman University in Herzliya (an institutional member of UCAP).
 The conference featured a specific panel on the topic of orphan objects.
+Another event was organised ‘What Museums and Collectors Should Know about Provenance and Due Diligence: An International Perspective’ at the Tel Aviv Museum of Art.

 Finally, UNIDROIT Governing Council member Mr. Jorge Sanchez Cordero invited UNIDROIT to present the project on Private Art Collections at a conference on ‘Culture and Law’ organised by the International Academy of Comparative Law and the Centro Mexicano de Derecho Uniforme, which took place on 21 and 22 April 2022 in Mexico City.